 The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

-In 2022, when Shenee, a long-time university friend, invited me to visit her dog farm, Triple B Farms, in Claude, Texas, I jumped at the chance.
-I wasn’t just eager to catch up after years apart; I was curious.
-Working at a dog farm myself in Ozark, Missouri, I thought I already knew the ins and outs of canine care.
-But as we walked through her rows of happy, tail-wagging residents, I noticed something: each dog had a coat and skin condition that seemed to tell its own story.
-Shenee explained how she tailored her grooming approach based on each dog’s needs, and that’s when it hit me: understanding a dog’s skin and coat type isn’t just “nice to know,” it’s the foundation for keeping them healthy, comfortable, and looking their best.
+In 2022, I jumped at the chance to visit Shenee’s dog farm, Triple B Farms, in Claude, Texas.
+We had been friends since college.
+After years apart, I wasn’t just excited to see them again; I was also interested.
+I thought I knew everything there was to know about caring for dogs because I worked at a dog farm in Ozark, Missouri.
+But as we walked through her rows of happy dogs with wiggling tails, I noticed something: each dog’s fur and skin seemed to tell its own story.
+When Shenee talked about how she groomed each dog differently based on its needs, it hit me: knowing your dog’s skin and coat type isn’t just “nice to know,” it’s essential for keeping them healthy, happy, and looking their best.

-That 8-day visit completely reshaped how I choose and use dog shampoo, and in this post, I’m sharing what I learned so you can give your pup the same level of care.
+That 8-day stay changed the way I choose and use dog shampoo.
+In this post, I’ll tell you what I learnt so you can care for your dog the same way I do.

 The Warm Welcome and First Impressions